Mcho11/Software-Standards/C#_Standards.md

 ##### *Class Naming Guidelines*
 * Class names must be nouns or noun phrases.
 * Use Pascal Casing.
+* Do not include any underscore.
 * Do not use any class prefix.

 ##### *Interface Naming Guidelines*
 * Name interfaces with nouns or noun phrases or adjectives describing behavior.
 (Example IComponent or IEnumberable)
 * Use Pascal Casing.
+* Do not include any underscore.
 * Use I as prefix for the name, it is followed by a capital letter (first char of the interface name)

 ##### *Enum Naming Guidelines*